Westendorf Ski Resort

-Although it's part of the vast SkiWelt lift-linked ski area, Westendorf is one valley away from the main circuit, and it has its own North West facing slopes which it shares with Brixen-im-Thale.
-And it's a good little local area with something for everyone: convenient nursery slopes for beginners, a few blues for novices to progress onto, plenty of reds for intermediates and one of the steepest black runs in the SkiWelt for experts (piste 112).
+Westendorf is part of the vast SkiWelt Wilder Kaiser – Brixental lift-linked ski area, but it’s one valley away from the main area, and it has its own quieter sector which it shares with Brixen-im-Thale.
+And it’s a good little local area with something for everyone: convenient nursery slopes and high-quality ski schools for beginners, a few blues for novices to progress onto, plenty of reds for intermediates, and one of the steepest black runs in the SkiWelt for experts.

-But this is just the starter, because you can ski down to Brixen and on the other side lies the main SkiWelt ski area stretching across to Ellmau and more than half a dozen other villages.
-In total there are over 280kms of runs and 90 lifts in the SkiWelt.
-And if that sounds exhausting there are also 80 mountain bars and restaurants for a bit of rest and relaxation along the way.
-The majority of the pistes are short, treelined, gentle blues and red runs that are great for improving novices and intermediates who like easy cruising.
-There is a limited amount of steeper terrain around Soll and some off-piste and ski touring options for those who want a sterner challenge.
+But this is just the starter, because if you ski down to Brixen, or take take the ski-bus there, on the other side is the main SkiWelt ski area stretching across to Ellmau and Soll.
+In total there are over 270kms of runs and 80 lifts in the SkiWelt, and if that sounds exhausting there are also 80 mountain bars and restaurants for a bit of rest and relaxation along the way.
+The majority of the pistes are short, treelined, gentle blues or red runs that are only slightly steeper, which is a great mix for improving novices and intermediates who like easy cruising.
+For experts who want to be tested there is some steep terrain around Soll, and some off-piste and ski-touring options, but not a lot.

-And yet despite all this skiing virtually on its doorstep, Westendorf is an unassuming, inexpensive, traditional village.
-Most of the acommodation is in affordable guest houses and pensions, although there are a few 3-star and 4-star hotels, and a good choice of self-catering apartments.
-There is some boisterous apres-ski and a few late closing bars and clubs, but it's more of a family-oriented resort than a party-oriented one.
-The local ski schools are excellent.
+And yet despite all this skiing, Westendorf is an unassuming, inexpensive, traditional village.
+Most of the accommodation is in affordable guest houses and pensions, although there are a few 3-star and 4-star hotels, and a good choice of self-catering apartments.
+There is some apres-ski entertainment in the mountain huts above the resort and a few late closing bars and clubs, but it’s more of a family-oriented resort than a party-oriented one.

-Westendorf's weakness is its height.
+Westendorf’s weakness is its height.
 All the SkiWelt and KitzSki skiing is below 2000m.
-Both areas have invested heavily in artificial snow making, and now over 90% of the SkiWelt's pistes are reinforced this way.
-The snow canons still require cold night time temperatures though, so in a warm Spring both ski areas can contract to narrow, slushy ribbons of snow on otherwise green and brown mountains.
+Both areas have invested heavily in artificial snow making, but the snow-cannons still require cold night time temperatures, and in a warm Spring snow conditions deteriorate and both ski areas noticeably shrink.

-SKISET also has outlets and it too gives discounts if you book online here.
+SKISET also has outlets and it too gives discounts if you book online >

 Westendorf Pros & Cons